Damounet/AngularCucumberTesting/cucumber/pages/README.md

 # Pages files

-Page files contain helpers to the QA to write their steps files.
+In order to help the Quality Assurance (QA) to write the steps, we use helpers called pages files which allow technical abstraction.

 They are located in /cucumber/pages folder.
 Their name is "pageNamePage.po.ts".
 They are a sum of getter to allow the QA to access the pages' elements.